-Meredith May is an award-winning journalist and the author of I, Who Did Not Die, which tells the true story of a 13-year-old Iranian child soldier who secretly nursed an enemy fighter back to life during the brutal Iran-Iraq War.
-After suffering terrible loss and imprisonment, twenty years later they met by chance again, at a Canadian help center for torture survivors.
-(Regan Arts, 2017)
+In 2017, Meredith wrote I, Who Did Not Die, which tells the true story of a 13-year-old Iranian child soldier who risked his life to save an enemy fighter during the brutal Iran-Iraq War, only to reunite by chance twenty years later at Canadian help center for torture survivors.